pmongeon/qsslab/content/post/2022-06-27-sshrc-partnership-development/index.md

 ---
-title: New grant: What constitutes effective knowledge exchange at the environmental science-policy interface?
+title: "New grant: What constitutes effective knowledge exchange at the environmental science-policy interface?"
 date: 2021-10-31
 ---